libor-m/ngs-course/reference.rst

   *cat*

   Utility which outputs the contents of a specific file and can be used to concatenate and list files.
+  Sometimes used in Czech as translated to 'kočka' and then made into a verb - 'vykočkovat';)

   .. code-block:: bash